 The practice carried out assessments and treatment in line with National Institute for Health and Care Excellence (NICE) best practice guidelines and had systems in place to ensure all clinical staff were kept up to date.
-We saw evidence that new guidance was put into practice.
-One of the GPs attended an external study group where NICE guidelines were discussed, and GPs told us they discussed new guidelines in their regular meetings.
+The practice had access to guidelines from NICE and used this information to develop how care and treatment was delivered to meet needs.
+We saw evidence that when new guidance was received it was disseminated to all relevant staff by email.